ZackAkil/rgb-neural-net/README.md

 # RGB Neural Net
-IOT physical neural network visualisation
+IOT physical neural network visualization

 ![net learning](https://raw.githubusercontent.com/ZackAkil/rgb-neural-net/master/images/nn%20wall%20learning.gif)

 ### What & Why?
-This projects goal was to build an intuiative and visually interesting way of seeing a neural network learn.
-I built it becuase I had some empty wall space.
+This projects goal was to build an intuitive and visually interesting way of seeing a neural network learn.
+I built it because I had some empty wall space.

 A separate computer runs the neural network training program and communicates with the RGB Neural Net over WiFi.

 ### Using the RGB Neural Net
 First I generate some data that I want the neural network to learn.
-In this case it's some multi label classification data, meaning that given an 'x' and a 'y' value (2 continuous features) a data point can either have label A, label B, both label A and B, or no label assigned to it. i.e Label A could be 'if someone likes apples', and label B couble be 'if someone like oranges', and therefore someone could like one, or the other, or both, or neither.
+In this case it's some multi label classification data, meaning that given an 'x' and a 'y' value (2 continuous features) a data point can either have label A, label B, both label A and B, or no label assigned to it. i.e Label A could be 'if someone likes apples', and label B could be 'if someone like oranges', and therefore someone could like one, or the other, or both, or neither.
 There generated data looks like the following:
 ![net learning](https://raw.githubusercontent.com/ZackAkil/rgb-neural-net/master/images/syth%20data.png)